An EveryDay Thing by Nancy Richardson (Summer 2018)

 Add to GoodReads:

 July 11: Diary of an Eccentric (Guest Post)

 Aug.
 31: Wall-to-Wall Books (Review)

 Oct.
 11: Modern Creative Life (Essay)

 Follow the blog tour with the hashtag #AnEveryDayThing #NancyRichardson

-Posted on June 27, 2018, in Active Blog Tours and tagged An EveryDay Thing, Finishing Line Press, Nancy Richardson, poetry.
+Posted on June 27, 2018, in Past Blog Tours and tagged An EveryDay Thing, Finishing Line Press, Nancy Richardson, poetry.
 Bookmark the permalink.
 Comments Off on An EveryDay Thing by Nancy Richardson (Summer 2018).